sasho2k/discord-word-of-the-day/README.md

 > The same will go for `daily_sent`, and this is because these two variables work to help the bot know when to send off a daily message.
 >
 > On the ready of the bot, we can launch our two tasks `check_date()` and `grab_daily_word()`. `check_date()` will work to loop every 30 minutes to check the current date versus the date saved in the Client class, and will let us know if today is a new day by setting `daily_sent` to false. `grab_daily_word()` will check every 15 seconds if the `daily_sent` has is false **AND** if the time is equal to the `desired_time`, and if both are true, we can send our message across our channels.
+>
+> We will also handle for three types of messages coming from the chat: 1. `signup`, 2. `help`, and 3. `getword`.
+The `BOT_PREFIX` will be the predecessor to all these message types. `signup` will add the user to the bot user DM list to receive DM's at the desired time with the Word of the Day. `help` will hold all info about the available functions. `getword` will be used to access the Word of the Day archive and request previous words.
 #### [Job.py](https://github.com/sasho2k/discord-word-of-the-day/blob/master/job.py)
 > Job holds functions and classes needed to scrape and retrieve the word of the day from the target website. *Wordnik daily word of the day vs. Wordnik word of the day archive.*
 >